 The personal and professional impacts faculty experience due to their use of service-learning and/or community-based research.

-Please email Jennifer Hine to request a copy of the instrument.
-You will receive a PDF version of the Faculty Engagement Survey, which you can then adapt to any survey format you wish (e.g., hard copy, web-based survey software, etc.).
+You can adapt it to any survey format you wish (e.g., hard copy, web-based survey software, etc.).
 You will also be able to revise the survey language as you see fit, as well as add or delete specific questions.
 We only ask that you use the following language within your survey and related communications: “This survey was adapted from the WRCCC Faculty Engagement Survey."
 Also, please note that you will likely need to receive approval from your campus human subjects review board before inviting faculty to participate in the survey.

-Contact Jennifer Hine with any questions about these opportunities.
+Contact Jennifer Hine with any questions about this project.